 comprising only five words altogether -- are the only case forms left in English.

-English has only fossils of case, tense, and gender <a
+English has only fossils of case, tense, and gender inflections left in the

 different case forms, and sometimes as many as a dozen, and every pronoun and